 Have you had any negative experiences?

-The most frustrating thing is when a brand simply does not value a content creator’s time or worth, and tries to control everything, including the creative process.
-As brand influencers, we greatly appreciate the companies that want to pay us for the time it takes to create content and advertise for them.
+The most frustrating thing is when a brand simply does not value a content creators time or worth, and tries to control everything, including the creative process.
+As creators, we greatly appreciate the companies that want to pay us for the time it takes to create content and advertise for them.
 It’s frustrating when a brand says they do not have a marketing budget.
 You can read more about this subject in the two following posts 5 Reasons Influencers Don’t Want to Collaborate With Your Brand and 17 Things Bloggers are Tired of Hearing.

 What goes into a collaboration?